Scroll down to view the guide.

 Change or turn over the blade, insert it back into the turret as far as it will go.
 At this point the position of the blade support plates can be adjusted to suit the thickness of material being cut, and further tightening of the screw will clamp the blade in position.

-Rotate the turret back to the cutting position.
 Replace the guard, ensuring it is locked closed.

 Unlock and swing down the cutter guard.
 Then rotate the turret so the scoring blade is facing towards you.